atsukotominaga/music-teaching/material/instruction/instruction.md

 > **Collect the informed consent form**

 ### Warm-up session
 *Now, you are going to play what you practised during the experiment.
 Before we start testing, I would like you to practise your favourite pieces / exercises so that you can get used to the digital piano.
-When you think that you can comfortably perform music with this piano, please let me know.*
+I am going to leave the room, so when you think that you can comfortably perform music with this piano, please let me know.*

 > **Experimenter should leave the room / Let participants practise their favourite pieces alone**